AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Send notification about the event creation</td>
-   <td> <p>Select whether to send notifications about the creation of a new event to all guests, to non-Google Calendar guests, or to no one.</p> <p>Tip: We recommend using the None option only for migration use cases.</p> </td>
+   <td> <p>Select whether to send notifications about the creation of a new event to all guests, to non-Google Calendar guests, or to no one.</p> <p>Tip: We recommend using the [!UICONTROL None] option only for migration use cases.</p> </td>
   </tr>
   <tr>
    <td>Guests can modify the event</td>